Menna2002/SocialMedia/README.md

 ## Features

-- **User Authentication:** Users can sign up, log in, and log out securely.
+- **User Sign Up/Login::** Create a new account or log in with existing credentials..
 - **Friend Connections:** Users can follow another users and see their posts on main page.
 - **Post Sharing:** Users can create posts, like posts, and view posts from friends.
+- **Chat with friends:** Users can send messages for friends.

 ## Technologies Used